Travel Blog to Inspire

 Do you need a car to get around?

-No. Domestic flights, trains, taxis, and organized tours make it easy to travel without a car.
+No. Domestic flights, trains, taxis, and organized tours make it easy to travel without renting a car.
+I relied on trains between Cairo and Luxor, they were punctual and a great way to see the countryside.
+Short trips in cities are easiest by taxi or rideshare apps.

 Is it essential to carry cash?

 Yes, cash is widely used.
-The local currency is Egyptian Pound (EGP).
+The local currency is the Egyptian Pound (EGP).

-Carrying some cash is recommended for small expenses, tips, and local markets.
+I recommend carrying some cash for small expenses, tips, and local markets, many places don’t accept cards.